 Winning and losing with grace.

-In basketball as in life, players will not always come out on the winning side.
-Learning how to deal with one’s emotions immediately after losing a close game is an important experience for players, even if it doesn’t feel too good at the time.
-Players can also learn how adjustments made in practice after losses can have a positive impact on future games.
+In basketball, as in life, players will not always come out on the winning side.
+Learning how to deal with one’s emotions immediately after losing a close game is an important experience for players, even if it doesn’t feel too good.
+Players can also learn how adjustments made in practice after losses can positively impact future games.

 Don’t quit.

-Whenever your team comes from behind and secures a victory provides a great opportunity to reinforce an important message: never quit.
+Whenever your team comes from behind and secures a victory, it provides a great opportunity to reinforce an important message: never quit.

 The power and magic of teamwork – everyone makes a difference!